Grilled Bok Choy

 Here are some of the most common questions about cooking bok choy on the grill.

 This recipe will work with larger bok choy as well.
 Start by cleaning the bok choy and separating the stalks.
 Keep them whole or cut them into large pieces that won't fall through the grill grates.
-Then cook them the same way, be careful not to burn the leaves.
-They make take a couple more minutes since the stems tend to be thicker.
+Then cook them the same way; be careful not to burn the leaves.
+They may take a couple more minutes since the stems tend to be thicker.

 The entire bok choy plant is edible, but make sure to remove the hard stem if you are using the larger bok choy.
 In baby bok choy, the stem is softer and edible.
 Also, make sure to remove any browned or wilted leaves.

-Bok choy is best when it is cooked to tender crisp.
+Bok choy is best when it is cooked until crisp-tender.
 The stalk should be tender but still have some crunch.
 The leaves should be bright green and tender.
-When bok choy is overcooked it can become stringy and difficult to eat.
+When bok choy is overcooked, it can become stringy and difficult to eat.

 The Recipe